OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 ## Earth Changes & Environmental Events

 - Widespread **food shortages** across Europe are expected eventually.
-- The conflict represents an attack on the food supply system.

 ---

 ## Health, Diet, and Supplements

-- COVID-19 vaccines include "**docking elements**" for later pathogen propagation and may serve as ethnic weapons.
 - Targeted populations (e.g., Kantekkians/true Semites/Caucasians) are genetically more affected due to overexpression of **ACE2 protein**.
 - The vaccine can include **nanotechnology**, which can facilitate later manipulation or control.